 While the study was designed primarily to provide evidence in support of the implementation of the MATATAG curriculum, which was rolled out in 2024, it was ultimately directed towards realising two national goals.
-On the one hand, is the preparation of young citizens to pursue their preferred futures and on the other, the building of a society rooted in equality, diversity and inclusion through education.
+On the one hand, it prepares young citizens to pursue their preferred futures.
+On the other. it builds a society rooted in equality, diversity and inclusion through education.